-A. Yes, all ballet class students are evaluated annually by 3 instructors.
-These are emailed to students with specific comments on areas where the student is excelling and areas that need improvement.
-Class levels for all non-ballet classes are determined at the end of each year by a teacher meeting with Ms. Sharon and the various instructors.
+A. Yes, all ballet class students are evaluated annually by instructors.
+Class levels for all non-ballet classes are determined at the end of each year by a teacher meeting with the various instructors.

 Q. How long will a student stay at the same level?